Automorphism and outer automorphism groups of Right-angled Artin groups are not relatively hyperbolic: Abstract

 \section{Abstract}

 We show that the automorphism groups of right-angled Artin groups whose defining graphs have at least 3 vertices are not relatively hyperbolic.
-We then show that the outer automorphism groups are also not relatively hyperbolic, except for a few exceptional cases.
-In these cases, they are virtually isomorphic to one of the following: a finite group, an infinite cyclic group, or $\GL_2(\Z)$.
+We then show that the outer automorphism groups are not relatively hyperbolic, if they are not virtually isomorphic to a right-angled Artin group whose defining graph is either a single vertex or disconnected.